rcoudercher/sneakbar/README.md

 Add the following to a JS file where you want to use a Sneakbar:

 ```
-import Sneakbar from "sneakbar";
+import Sneakbar from "sneakbar"; // The class to instantiate
-import "sneakbar/sneakbar.scss";
+import "sneakbar/sneakbar.scss"; // CSS
 ```

-Instantiate the Sneakbar class and use the show() method:
+Instantiate the Sneakbar class and use the show method:

 ```
 let sneakbar = new Sneakbar({
     actionText: "OK",
-    // backgroundColor: "#cffafe",
     duration: 6000,
     position: "bottom-end",
     text: "Kept you waiting huh?",